 The impact of this slow motion world tour on her work is clear.
 The colors and shapes have become increasingly exuberant and local influences seep into her visual lexicon.

-My production is small and special and my patrons respond to that.
+Her production is small and special and her patrons respond to that.

-A japanese couple introduced me to the concept of wabi-sabi- which they recognized in my work.
+A Japanese couple introduced her to the concept of wabi-sabi- which they recognized in her work.
 This aesthetic prizes beauty that is "imperfect, impermanent, and incomplete... including asymmetry, asperity (roughness or irregularity), simplicity, economy, austerity, modesty, intimacy, and appreciation of the ingenuous integrity of natural objects and processes."
-I carry that ideal with me every time I go to my bench.
+She carries that ideal with her each time she goes to her bench.